History of scientific method: Robert Grosseteste

 During the European Renaissance of the 12th century, ideas on scientific methodology, including Aristotle's empiricism and the experimental approaches of Alhazen and Avicenna, were introduced to medieval Europe via Latin translations of Arabic and Greek texts and commentaries.
 Robert Grosseteste's commentary on the Posterior Analytics places Grosseteste among the first scholastic thinkers in Europe to understand Aristotle's vision of the dual nature of scientific reasoning.
 Concluding from particular observations into a universal law, and then back again, from universal laws to prediction of particulars.
 Grosseteste called this "resolution and composition".
 Further, Grosseteste said that both paths should be verified through experimentation to verify the principles.

 Roger Bacon

-Roger Bacon was inspired by the writings of Grosseteste.
-In his account of a method, Bacon described a repeating cycle of observation, hypothesis, experimentation, and the need for independent verification.
-He recorded the way he had conducted his experiments in precise detail, perhaps with the idea that others could reproduce and independently test his results.
+While Roger Bacon was not a scientific man and did not undertake experiments himself, he was an excellent writer whose works encouraged those concepts.

 About 1256 he joined the Franciscan Order and became subject to the Franciscan statute forbidding Friars from publishing books or pamphlets without specific approval.
 After the accession of Pope Clement IV in 1265, the Pope granted Bacon a special commission to write to him on scientific matters.
 In eighteen months he completed three large treatises, the Opus Majus, Opus Minus, and Opus Tertium which he sent to the Pope.
 William Whewell has called Opus Majus at once the Encyclopaedia and Organon of the 13th century.